TITLE 19 NATURAL

 NMSA 1978, provides that the board shall give priority to qualifying water

-available and (iii) have obtained all requisite state and federal permits and
+or local funding sources available and (3) have obtained all requisite state

-authorizations necessary to initiate the qualifying water project.
-The purpose
+and federal permits and authorizations necessary to initiate the qualifying

-of these rules is to set forth the intent of the board and to outline, in
+water project.
+The purpose of these rules is to set forth the intent of the

-general terms, the criteria and procedures to be used in evaluating and funding
+board and to outline, in general terms, the criteria and procedures to be used

-qualifying water projects.
+in evaluating and funding qualifying water projects.

-C. Section 72-4A-6,
+C. Section 72-4A-5,

-NMSA 1978, provides that the authority shall provide support for the water
+D. Section 72-4A-6, NMSA 1978, provides that the authority

-to apply for grants and loans from the water project fund; and make loans or
+and forms for qualifying entities to apply for grants and loans from the water

-grants to qualifying entities for qualifying water projects authorized by the
+project fund; and make loans or grants to qualifying entities for qualifying

-state legislature, provided that the service area for the project is wholly
+water projects authorized by the state legislature, provided that the service

-within the boundaries of the state or the project is an interstate project that
+area for the project is wholly within the boundaries of the state or the

-directly benefits New Mexico.
+project is an interstate project that directly benefits New Mexico.

-D. Section 72-4A-9,
+E. Section 72-4A-9,

 NMSA 1978, provides that the authority may adopt separate procedures and rules